 Moon Phase Answer Simulation by Lookang Lawrence Wee

 This simulation helps provide context for the answers to the moon phase exploration assignments.
-The simulation adds a local time grid as well as showing the… more... download 1998kb .jar
+The simulation adds a local time grid as well as showing the current view of the Moon an observer would see if it is above the observer's horizon. download 1998kb .jar

 Rights: original simulation by Todd Timberlake; additional material by Lookang Lawrence Wee.